Single-Node Bare-Metal Deployment

 This parameter is ignored in single-node deployment.data_rootData directory (default: /var/lib/kaiwudb).cpu(Optional) Specifies CPU usage for KWDB on the node.
 The default is unlimited.
 The value range is [0,1], with a precision of up to two decimal places.

-./deploy.sh startUpon successful execution, the console will display the following message:
+./deploy.sh startUpon successful execution, the console displays the following message:

 systemctl enable kaiwudb(Optional) Run the

 add_user.shscript to create a database user.
-If skipped, the system will use the database deployment user by default, and no password is required to access the database../add_user.sh Please enter the username: Please enter the password:Upon successful execution, the following message will be displayed in the console:
+If skipped, the system will use the database deployment user by default, and no password is required to access the database../add_user.sh Please enter the username: Please enter the password:Upon successful execution, the console displays the following message:

 Deploy KWDB Using kwbase CLI